Are you prescribed opioid pain relief medications such as Percocet, Oxycontin or any other? Are you not getting better and still in pain?

 OxyContin is a synthetic pain reliever that was first introduced in 1995 and really sparked the huge increase in narcotic prescribing and opioid addiction.
 It was first used in the United States and came up to Canada shortly after introduction and has been prescribed multiple times by physicians to their patients to manage severe pain.
 Unfortunately, it is a commonly abused narcotic pain reliever.
 OxyContin is often combined with other drugs and can be injected, smoked or swallowed as a pill.

-Whether you are using this drug, percocet, or other opioid medications just for pain relief, your body is probably dependent on this use and you might need detox to get off your prescribed dose.
+Whether you are using this drug, percocet, or other opioid medications for pain relief, your body becomes dependent on this use, requiring professional detoxification to get off your prescribed dose.

 We well know that no person on pain medication wants to be on them.
 You are not getting high but your body is physiologically addicted.

 NEWORLD Medical Detox follows a special protocol for pain sufferers to manage their detox and guide to a non-narcotic alternative and complimentary therapy.